-Megan: I’ve learned a lot about myself personally and as a teacher, and the kids challenge me every day –– which I appreciate!
-The students all bring their own stories, imagination, experiences, and excitement –– and that’s really contagious.
+Megan: I’ve learned a lot about myself personally and as a teacher, and the kids challenged me every day –– which I appreciated!
+The students all brought their own stories, imagination, experiences, and excitement –– and that’s really contagious.
 It’s exciting to see where these kids can go.

 What are some of the challenges anyone thinking about working with El Sistema should know about?